Saadha123/gateway-controllers/docs/llm-cost/v0.1/docs/llm-cost.md

 After each successful response, the policy stores the calculated cost in `SharedContext.Metadata`:

 - `x-llm-cost`: USD dollar amount formatted to 10 decimal places (for example, `"0.0000423100"`).
-- `x-llm-cost-status`: `"calculated"` if the cost was computed successfully, or `"not_calculated"` if the model was not found in the pricing database or parsing failed.
+- `x-llm-cost-status`: `"calculated"` if the cost was computed successfully, `"not_calculated"` if the model was not found in the pricing database or parsing failed, or `"unsupported_provider"` if the model's provider has no cost calculator.

 ### Example 2: Use with LLM Cost Based Ratelimit